 (Epidural steroid injections)

-In the simplest of terms, an epidural corticosteroid injection is a way to deliver pain medication quickly inside the body via a syringe.
+In the simplest of terms, an epidural corticosteroid injection is a way to deliver anti-inflammatory pain medication quickly inside the body via a syringe.

 The medication is delivered to the epidural area, which is a fat-filled area that covers the spinal cord and protects it and the surrounding nerves from damage.

-Sometimes the effect is temporary, but other times the benefits continue even after the steroids have lost their effectiveness.
+Generally, the effect is temporary, but other times the benefits continue even after the steroids have lost their effectiveness.

 An epidural corticosteroid injection is generally well tolerated, but you can experience side effects such as: